 Optional pressure-rated hose assemblies designed specifically for use with ClimateMaster units are available.
-Similar hoses can be obtained from alternate suppliers.
 Supply and return hoses are fitted with swiveljoint fittings at one end to prevent kinking during installation.

 Refer to Figure 4 for an illustration of a Supply/Return Hose Kit.
 Male adapters secure hose assemblies to the unit and risers.
 Install hose assemblies properly and check them regularly to avoid system failure, reduced service life and possible damage to surrounding furniture and carpets.